BijayMohanty12/Kotlin-Project/README.md

 * Useage of style to create toolbar in folder of values
 * Understanding about Thread, Runnable, Handler, Looper, Message Queue
 * Use as Text as button  because of setOnTouchListener

+  ## 4. Unit Convertor

+*Date: 2024-2-20*

+**What I learned from this demo:**

+* Learned about important of spinner ,listof array using in value folder
+* Used how  2 spinner working together according to head spinner
+* Understanding about Adapater concept, understand full about clickable event and textwatcher
+* take complex reference of Unit Convertor of google website